vip-workshop/vip-workshop.github.io/index.md

 # What is VIP?

-The Violence, Instability, and Peace (VIP) Workshop is a forum for scholars studying conflict, crime, peace, and related topics to receive feedback on research-in-progress, including working papers and well-developed pre-analysis plans.
+The Violence, Instability, and Peace (VIP) Workshop is a virtual forum for scholars studying conflict, crime, peace, and related topics to receive feedback on research-in-progress, including working papers and well-developed pre-analysis plans.
 The workshop is open to scholars from political science and related disciplines (e.g., political sociology, economics), and from across subfields.

 We are open to work from scholars at all career stages, although we particularly aim to provide opportunities for junior scholars and early career researchers, including pre-tenure and non-tenure track faculty, post-docs, and graduate students.
 We are also committed to promoting opportunities for scholars from historically excluded communities.